HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_backup_restore_image.md

             ```

         !!!
 Note
             `values.yaml` shouldn't be modified directly.
-Its recommded to create a custom values yaml file to overwrite the necessary values and pass those as the parameter during `helm install` or `helm upgrade`.
-Please refer to this [link](../../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configuration.md) for more information on usage of custom values yaml
+It iss recommded to create a custom values yaml file to overwrite the necessary values and pass those as the parameter during `helm install` or `helm upgrade`.
+Please refer to this [link](../../../deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configuration.md) for more information on usage of custom values yaml.